FranciscoZacarias/noname/README.md

 It's by no means what I would consider a finished or clean program.
 The point was always to learn and do things I think would be interesting, not necessairly usefull.
 - E.g. For the context of this program, it makes no sense to have a translation gizmo instead of a more friendly way of moving things around, I just really wanted to do that.

+This is not a very good program, it was me learning opengl and writing a renderer from scratch, without external sources or research.
+Failing was the goal.

 I set a todo list for myself for things I wanted to implement (which can be found at the beginning of `main.c`).
 So, I don't see this as another unfinished, but more of a "I got most of what I wanted out of this already" and I want to move on to other projects.
-I feel like there's more to gain for me if I start a new project or a new exercise, rather than continuing here.

 ### Structure
 I'm not really sure how I feel about the way I structured the whole thing.
 The idea that I had in mind started with: `Application Layer -> Renderer`